adioshun/gitBook_Object_Tracking/3dtracking/2014-confidence-based-pedestriantracking.md

 This allows our approach to discard hypotheses early and enables it to deal efficiently with false detection that occur frequently in unstructured environments.

+### 4.1 Measurement Model

+### 4.2 Particle Filter & Particle Extinction

+## V. EXPERIMENTS

+## VI.
+DISCUSSIONS

+## VII.
+CONCLUSIONS

+We presented an approach for pedestrian tracking in unstructured environments that aims to identify pedestrians close to vegetation by using split and merge strategies on 3D clusters.

+While the algorithms separate pedestrians from other structures, a great number of newly created candidates affect precision and runtime.

+The proposed tracking approach performs well in all test environments, especially when regarding the low recall values of the SVM in cluttered environments.

+The SVM is unable to deal with a divergent update frequency of the Velodyne HDL-64E, thus lowering precision and recall on the publicly available datasets and creating a further challenge for the tracking system which proved reliable under these complicated circumstances.